dalea alawar

 Background

-I completed my training in Florida, USA, focusing on psychodynamic techniques to work predominantly with adults.
+I completed my training in Florida, USA, focusing on psychodynamic techniques.
 This training centered on understanding how early relationships, traumas, and subconscious emotions impact current life and challenges.

 After becoming a licensed psychologist, I expanded my practice by integrating various therapeutic interventions to offer well-rounded services.
 I received training from Dr. Russ Harris in ACT and Trauma-Focused ACT, as well as training in the use of mindfulness in therapy.
 In my practice, mindfulness involves being aware of internal and external experiences with curiosity and without judgment.